 Soaring house prices over the last twenty years mean that many people now have a substantial amount of their wealth tied up in their homes and might be tempted to rely on property rather than a pension to fund their retirement.

 However, before forgoing pensions, it’s important to think practically about how using your property as your pension might work.
 For example, you’ll usually have to sell your property and downsize if you want to free up cash from it, which may mean leaving a home you love.
 There will be steep costs involved in doing this too, such as legal fees, estate agency costs and stamp duty on the next property you buy.
+Learn more about some of the things you’ll need to consider if you’re thinking about downsizing in our article Five questions to ask yourself if you’re considering downsizing.

 It’s also worth bearing in mind that house prices could fall in future, so that by the time you reach retirement your home might not be worth as much as you’d hoped.

 If you’re relying on a rental property to provide you with an income in retirement, you might have periods without a tenant, and you’ll have to cover maintenance costs and lettings fees.
+Read about the pros and cons of owning a buy to let property in our guide Is buy-to-let a good investment?

 My pension will be lost when I die